GNS-Science/nzshm-opensha/doc/NZSHM22-write-up.md

 Paleo probabilities files can be found in `src/main/resources/paleoRates` and their code in `NZSHM22_PaleoProbabilityModel` (Enum).

-### Background Seismicity
+### Distributed Seismicity

-Background seismicity is specified as a [grid](#grids) of locations in NZ with a certain seismicity attached to each node.
+Distributed or background seismicity is specified as a [grid](#grids) of locations in NZ with a certain seismicity attached to each node.
 The inversion is focussed on seismicity from ruptures, but there is seismicity that scientists have not been able to attribute to specific faults.
 This "background noise" is captured here.
 This data is mostly relevant to hazard, but it also flows into [MFDs](#mfds).

 The seismicity of a location is mostly determined by a fault if it's close to that fault, and it's mostly determined by background if it's far from a fault.
 NZSHM22 uses [fault polygons](#polygons) to determine this.